xL1fer/Project_2_scoreDEI_SD-202122/README.md

 ## Project done under the course Distributed Systems at the University of Coimbra

-The project consists in the development of a platform where users can consult and receive updates of sport results of games
+The project consists in the development of a platform where users can consult and receive updates of sports games results

 - The platform front end Web system is programmed using web languages (css, html, javascript), Spring Boot and Thymeleaf